IIIF/api/source/presentation/3.0/index.md

 The intended usage of Collections is to allow clients to:

   * Load a pre-defined set of Manifests at initialization time.
-  * Receive a set of Manifests, such as search results, for rendering.
+  * Receive a set of Manifests for rendering.
   * Visualize lists or hierarchies of related Manifests.
   * Provide navigation through a list or hierarchy of available Manifests.